 Motion Pictures is a card game that uses a hand management mechanism with strong set collection and deck building elements.

-At the beginning of the game, we have several available projects for the players to compete in.
+At the beginning of the game, players have several available projects for the players to compete in.

 While shooting, a player places a filmmaker at an available project.
 If a project’s requirements are met the player places the completed project in his score pile.

-When hiring, a player takes an advanced filmmaker into his hand from the advance row by discarding another filmmaker of the same specialty.
+When hiring, a player takes an advanced filmmaker into his/her hand from the advance row by discarding another filmmaker of the same specialty.
 Advance filmmakers have multiple skills and special abilities.

 Using the recast action, a player can draw a new card from his deck by discarding any one card from his hand.